JustinBis/Pluto-Prep-Website/README.md

-Pluto Prep (Quiz App)
+Pluto Prep Website
 ======

-Using Meteor as a reactive server and client library.
+This is the core website for Pluto Prep

+[Meteor](meteor.com) provides the server architecture, the client templates, and the deployment system

-Depends on the iron:router Meteor package to provide URL routes similar to Rails or Express.
+Depends on the iron:router Meteor package to provide URL routes similar to Rails or Express.js

+More documentation to come soon